Supporting the Movement

 In 2021, NAMA became an official member of the World Forum of Fisher Peoples.
 While NAMA is rooted in North America, we're part of a global movement of fishers, taking our cues from WFFP on how we show up and participate.
 Fisher peoples everywhere, including our communities in North America, are united in our struggles against corporate domination, systemic oppression, and ecological collapse.
 We are also bound together by our victories.

-Currently, WFFP is preparing for its General Assembly 8 (GA8) in Brasília, Brazil, in November 2024, where NAMA will be among the members in attendance.
+Recently, WFFP held its General Assembly 8 (GA8) in Brasília, Brazil, in November 2024, where NAMA was among the members in attendance.